 Who Can Ride?

-Service is available for use by all citizens within the local communities and the surrounding areas.
+Services are open and available for use by the general public, including persons with disabilities, within the local communities and the surrounding areas.
 WIT is especially suitable for the transportation disadvantaged, such as persons with disabilities and senior citizens.

 The service is intended to compliment other transportation services to the community.